Invariant derivations and differential forms for reflection groups: The Lie theory connection

-as modules over the exterior algebra in~\eqref{Borel-Cartan-Leray-result} which is degree-preserving after doubling the grading in $S/S^W_+$. \end{conjecture}

-There are two particularly important cases of small $G$-representations where DeConcini and Papi have recently\footnote{DeConcini and Papi, personal communication, 2016} proven this Enhanced Reeder Conjecture~\ref{extended-Reeder-conjecture} uniformly, namely for the {\it adjoint representation}\footnote{It is exactly in the case of the adjoint representation that Bazlov~\cite{Bazlov} proved Conjecture~\ref{Reeder-conjecture}, and he credits this special case of the conjecture to Joseph~\cite{Joseph}} $M=\lieg$ and the {\it little adjoint representation}, which are the $\lieg$-irreducibles whose highest weights are the highest root and highest short root, respectively.
-The adjoint representation case of Conjecture~\ref{extended-Reeder-conjecture} connects our work to the following result of DeConcini, Papi, and Procesi.
+of modules over the exterior algebra in~\eqref{Borel-Cartan-Leray-result} which is degree-preserving after doubling the grading in $S/S^W_+$. \end{conjecture} While this paper was under review, DeConcini and Papi~\cite[p.~259]{DeConciniPapi} showed that {\em not all} small $G$-representations $M$ satisfy Conjecture~\ref{extended-Reeder-conjecture}, and one asks, ``For which small $G$-representations does the Enhanced Reeder Conjecture~\ref{extended-Reeder-conjecture} hold?"
+DeConcini and Papi~\cite[Thm.~2.2 and Cor.~6.6]{DeConciniPapi} proved the conjecture holds for two particularly important cases of small $G$-representations, namely, the {\it adjoint representation}\footnote{It is exactly in the case of the adjoint representation that Bazlov~\cite{Bazlov} proved Conjecture~\ref{Reeder-conjecture}, and he credits this special case of the conjecture to Joseph~\cite{Joseph}.} $M=\lieg$ and the {\it little adjoint representation}, which are the $\lieg$-irreducibles whose highest weights are the highest root and highest short root, respectively.
+The adjoint case $M=\lieg$ connects our work to the following result of DeConcini, Papi, and Procesi.

 \begin{theorem}{\cite[Thm~1.1]{DPP}} Regard $ (\wedge \lieg^* \otimes \lieg)^G $ as a module over the exterior subalgebra $R$ of $(\wedge \lieg^*)^G$ generated by $P_1,P_2,\ldots,P_{\ell-1}$, via multiplication in the first tensor factor.
 Then $ (\wedge \lieg^* \otimes \lieg)^G $ is free as an $R$-module, with basis elements $\{f_i,u_i\}_{i=1}^\ell$ of degrees $\deg(f_i)=2e_i, \deg(u_i)=2e_i-1$. \end{theorem}